 The Intercultural Development and Education to Action (IDEA) Institute

-A year-long, scaffolded program enabling faculty and staff to deepen intercultural learning and development to nurture critical consciousness in their current work within a cohort setting.
-Participants will complete the IDI©, create a development plan with targeted goals, engage in development sessions and experiential learning activities to advance their intercultural learning and competencies.
-Participation will culminate in a project directly related to participants function on campus, Unit 1 goals, or performance appraisal goals.
-Upon completing all Institute requirements, graduates will receive an IDEA Institute Completion Certificate.
+A year-long program enabling faculty and staff to deepen intercultural learning and development to expand critical consciousness in their current work.
+Participants will complete the Intercultural Development Inventory (IDI©), create a personalized development plan, and engage in development sessions and experiential learning activities to advance their intercultural learning, competencies and practices.